Douglas McGregor | University Distinguished Professor

 Prof. McGregor's research is focused on the design, development and deployment of novel radiation detectors and detector systems.
 In particular, he develops systems for measuring various ionizing and non-ionizing radiations based on semiconductor, scintillator, and gas-filled detectors.
 He specializes in semiconductor device physics, detector physics, semiconductor device designs, and fabrication of various semiconductor devices.
 Since coming to Kansas State University he and his students have created the Semiconductor Materials and Radiological Technologies (SMART) Laboratory with over 9500 sq. ft. of laboratory space, including two clean rooms and a dry room.
 This facility for the fabrication of various radiation detectors is the largest at any US University.

 Prof. McGregor is recognized world-wide for inventing several novel radiation detectors; one of the most notable is his invention and development of microstructured semiconductor neutron detectors (MSND).
 These detectors have been ganged together to form an inexpensive replacement for the very expensive 3He gas tube detectors used at US borders to detect illegal special nuclear materials.
-Other notable inventions by McGregor include the Frisch collar semiconductor gamma-ray spectrometer, the Li-foil gas-filled neutron detector, and the micro-pocket fission detector (MPFD).
-For his numerous inventions he and his students have received 22 allowed patents and 22 provisional patents.
-They also have two patents pending.
+Other notable inventions by McGregor include the Frisch collar semiconductor gamma-ray spectrometer, the Li-foil gas-filled neutron detector, the wearable low-profile radiation platform, and the micro-pocket fission detector (MPFD).
+For his numerous inventions he and his students have received 23 allowed patents and 22 provisional patents.

-He has published five book chapters on radiation detectors, more than 130 peer reviewed journal articles and more than 90 conference proceedings, which, as of 2018, have resulted in over 4500 citations and an H-index of 35 and i10-index of 117 according to Google Scholar.
-He and his students have presented more than 130 talks at national/international conferences, universities, and workshops.
+He has published nine independent book chapters on radiation detectors, more than 140 peer reviewed journal articles and more than 100 conference proceedings, which, as of 2021, have resulted in over 5700 citations, an H-index of 39, and i10-index of 139 according to Google Scholar.
+His textbook, Radiation Detection: Concepts, Methods, and Devices, is one of the most comprehensive treatments on radiation detection and measurement available.
+He and his students have presented more than 140 talks at national/international conferences, universities, and workshops.
 With his unusual innovation and productivity, it is not surprising that Prof. McGregor has received many honors over the years.
 In particular, he and his students have received an unprecedented five R&D-100 Awards, an award for one of the top 100 inventions of the year.
-He has also received the College of Engineering Frankenhoff Outstanding Research Award (2006) and the CoE Engineering Distinguished Researcher Award (2016).
-Professor McGregor has directed the completion of 11 Ph.D. dissertations and 12 Master's theses.
-During the last 16 years, over 100 graduate and undergraduate students have received practical laboratory experience working in the SMART Laboratory.
-His undergraduate and graduate students working in his SMART Lab have won more than 35 awards and are highly sought after by national laboratories and industry.
+He has also received the College of Engineering Frankenhoff Outstanding Research Award (2006), the CoE Engineering Distinguished Researcher Award (2016), and the Professorial Performance Award (2019).
+Professor McGregor has directed the completion of 14 Ph.D. dissertations and 13 Master's theses.
+During the last 19 years, over 120 graduate and undergraduate students have received practical laboratory experience working in the SMART Laboratory.
+His undergraduate and graduate students working in his SMART Lab have won more than 45 awards and are highly sought after by national laboratories and industry.